awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 ECS_AVAILABLE_LOGGING_DRIVERS='["json-file","awslogs"]'
 ```

 Your Amazon ECS container instances also require `logs:CreateLogStream` and `logs:PutLogEvents` permission on the IAM role with which you launch your container instances\.
 If you created your Amazon ECS container instance role before `awslogs` log driver support was enabled in Amazon ECS, then you might need to add this permission\.
+The `ecsTaskExecutionRole` is used when it is assigned to the task and should contain the correct permissions\.
+For information about checking your task execution role, see [To check for the `ecsTaskExecutionRole` in the IAM console](task_execution_IAM_role.md#procedure_check_execution_role)\.
 If your container instances use the managed IAM policy for container instances, then your container instances should have the correct permissions\.
 For information about checking your Amazon ECS container instance role and attaching the managed IAM policy for container instances, see [To check for the `ecsInstanceRole` in the IAM console](instance_IAM_role.md#procedure_check_instance_role)\.

 ## Creating a log group<a name="create_awslogs_loggroups"></a>